-Ann Evans Watson is clinical assistant professor of Musical Theatre at the University of Michigan, and an Equity actor and vocal instructor/coach, who specializes in musical theatre literature and the training of professional voices, with experience coast to coast.
+Ann Evans Watson is clinical assistant professor of Musical Theatre at the University of Michigan, and an Equity actor and vocal instructor/coach, specializing in musical theatre literature and the training of professional voices, with experience coast to coast.
 She has taught master classes for singing actors at many universities across the U.S. and been a master teacher/lecturer and cabaret artist for NATS (National Association of Teachers of Singing), PAVA, VASTA, and the NW Voice conferences.
 She developed the curriculum and was the chair of the Musical Theatre Department at Washington Academy of Performing Arts from its inception to 1998, and has participated in the creation of curriculum as well as teaching all music theatre disciplines at the Village Theatre Institute.
-Evans Watson’s students have consistently placed at top universities across the country, and continue to study with her in Seattle and NYC post-graduation.
+Evans Watson’s students have consistently placed at top universities across the country and continue to study with her in Seattle and NYC post-graduation.
 Some of her students include Tony nominees Caitlin Kinnunen (The Prom, Bridges of Madison County, Spring Awakening) and Megan Hilty (Noises Off, Wicked, 9 to 5, Smash) as well as Grammy and Drama Desk nominee Cheyenne Jackson (All Shook Up, Zanadu, 30 Rock).
-Other regularly working students include Daniel Berryman (The Fantasticks, West Side Story, Les Mis, 2019 winner of the Lotte Leyna Competition), Solea Pfeiffer (Eliza in Hamilton, Songs for a New World, Sunday in the Park with George, WSS at the Hollywood Bowl), and Chicago favorite, Eliza Palasz (Spring Awakening, Carousel, October Sky).
+Other regularly working students include Daniel Berryman (The Fantasticks, West Side Story, Les Mis, 2019 winner of the Lotte Leyna Competition), Solea Pfeiffer (Eliza in Hamilton, Songs for a New World, Sunday in the Park with George, WSS at the Hollywood Bowl).

 As an actor/singer/dancer/cabaret artist, Evans Watson has performed in NYC at Circle in the Square, Lincoln Center, the Cherry Lane, the Duplex, and Don’t Tell Mama.
-She’s also graced the NW stages in such roles as Aldonza in Man of La Mancha, Nettie in Carousel, Kate in Taming of the Shrew, Mother in A New Brain and Mona in Dames at Sea.
-Critics have called her performances “poignant,” “sophisticated,” and having “great mastery of technique and depth of emotion.”
+She’s also graced the west coast stages in such roles as Aldonza in Man of La Mancha, Nettie in Carousel, Kate in Taming of the Shrew, Mother in A New Brain, and Mona in Dames at Sea.
+Critics have called her performances “poignant” and “sophisticated,” and have said she displays “great mastery of technique and depth of emotion.”

-Evans Watson holds a BA in music and a BFA in theatre from Stephens College and did her post-graduate work at Circle in the Square Professional Actor Training Program and studied at the National Theatre Institute at the O’Neill Theatre Center.
+Evans Watson holds a BA in music and a BFA in theatre from Stephens College.
+She did her post-graduate work at Circle in the Square Professional Actor Training Program and studied at the National Theatre Institute at the O’Neill Theatre Center.
 She is passionate about cross-training and has taught acting and dance as well as directed, choreographed, and produced numerous productions.
 At the University of Michigan, she has choreographed Candide for the University Opera Theatre, and currently participates in an interdisciplinary Jazz Masterclass series.
 In addition to her work at the University, Evans Watson directs youth theatre at ACT of Connecticut, and works for Broadway Dreams and the Carr Center in Detroit.